AtanasovAtanas/interactive-content/EN/07-Streams-Files-and-Directories/03-Files-and-Directories.md

 **Path** is used to **examine**, **locate**, and **manipulate** files.

-An example of that is input.txt file wich we have used for the previous problems.
+An example of that is input.txt file which we have used for the previous problems.

 ```java
 String input = "D:\\input.txt";